Sketching for Sequential Change-Point Detection

-Note that both mean and covariance structures are changed by the projections.
+Note that both mean and covariance structures are affected by the projections.

-{\it Time-varying projection.} In certain applications, we may allow the sketching matrix to vary at each time.
-This may offer, for instance, a more robust data collection process.
-Assume at each time, the projection $A_t \in \mathbb{R}^{M_t\times N}$, where the number of sketches $M_t$ can be time-varying as well.
-Under the time-varying model, the hypothesis test based on the sketches becomes:
+{\it Time-varying projection.} In certain applications, one may use different sketching matrices at each time.
+The projections are denoted by $A_t \in \mathbb{R}^{M_t\times N}$ and the number of sketches $M_t$ can change as well.
+The hypothesis test for sketches becomes:

-Note that we may allow the number of sketches to be different at each time as well.
-The above models also capture several important cases: \begin{enumerate} \item[(i)] (Pairwise comparison.)
-In certain problems such as social network study and computer vision, we are interested in pairwise comparison of variables \cite{chen2015information} \cite{massiminoone}.
-This will entail a total of $N^2$ possible comparison results, and we may select $M$ out of $N^2$ such comparisons to reduce complexity.
-Such pairwise comparison problems can be modeled as structured fixed projections $A$ with only $\{0, 1, -1\}$ entries, for instance:
+The above models also capture several cases:\\ (i) (Pairwise comparison.)
+In applications such as social network data analysis and computer vision, we are interested in a pairwise comparison of variables \cite{chen2015information,massiminoone}. \yang{This can be modeled as observing the difference between a pair of variables, i.e., at each time $t$, the measurements are $[x_t]_i -[x_t]_j$, for a set of $i\neq j$.
+There are a total of $N^2$ possible comparisons, and we may select $M$ out of $N^2$ such comparisons to observe.} The pairwise comparison model leads to a structured fixed projection $A$ with only $\{0, 1, -1\}$ entries, for instance:

-\item[(ii)] (Missing data.)
-In many scenarios, each time we are only able to observe a subset of entries of the signal, and the location of the entries that we can observe can vary with time \cite{balzano2015local}.
-Suppose at each time we observe a subset of entries $\Omega_t \in \{1,\ldots,N\}$.
-Assume $|\Omega_t| = M_t$, then $A_t \in \mathbb{R}^{M_t \times N}$ is a submatrix of an identity matrix with rows selected according to $\Omega_t$.
+(ii) (Missing data.)
+In various applications we may only observe a subset of entries at each time (e.g., due to sensor failure), and the locations of the observed entries also vary with time \cite{balzano2015local}.
+This corresponds to $A_t \in \mathbb{R}^{M_t \times N}$ being a submatrix of an identity matrix by selecting rows from an index set $\Omega_t$ at time $t$.

-\item[(iii)] (PCA.) \yc{There are also methods using principal component analysis (PCA) of data streams for change-point detection (e.g., \cite{mishin2014real, Jackson91}).
-The main idea is to extract the several principle components of the data streams in a sliding time window, and performing change detection (e.g., using SPC control chart a CUSUM procedure) with these principle components.} Note that this method can be viewed as using fixed projections $A$, with $A$ being the eigenspace of the signal associated with the dominant eigenvalues. \end{enumerate}
+(iii) (PCA.)
+There are also approaches to change-point detection using principal component analysis (PCA) of the data streams (e.g., \cite{mishin2014real, Jackson91}), which can be viewed as using a fixed projection $A$ being the signal singular space associated with the leading singular values.